Design Patents vs. Utility Patents: What are the differences?

 Comparison Table: Design Patents vs. Utility Patents

-As shown above, the cost of a design patent is fraction of that of a utility patent application which can easily get into the tens of thousands from start to finish.
-Two primary factors lead to the higher costs of filing utility patent applications:
+As shown above, the cost of a design patent is fraction of the cost of a utility patent application which can easily get into the tens of thousands from start to finish.
+In most cases, it will cost roughly $2,000 to $4,000 to obtain a design patent.

 1. The initial filing of a utility patent application requires greater effort in drafting the specification and claims; and